rishissahu/Coding-Question-Solutions/Reverse array in groups/readme.md

 N = 4, K = 3
 arr[] = {5,6,8,9}
 Output: 8 6 5 9

-Your Task:
-You don't need to read input or print anything.
-The task is to complete the function reverseInGroups() which takes the array, N and K as input parameters and modifies the array in-place.

 Expected Time Complexity: O(N)
 Expected Auxiliary Space: O(1)